-- Substance Abuse Assessment: This portion includes a report on the worker’s illicit drug or alcohol intake and how it affects them in the workplace.
+- Substance Use Disorder Assessment: This portion includes a report on the worker’s illicit drug or alcohol intake and how it affects them in the workplace.

 - Referrals and Recommendations: After chief concerns are identified, the evaluator will fill out the referrals to other programs and recommendations for the employee’s superiors.

 An example of an EAP assessment can be viewed here.

 Another important question that most employees ask regarding EAP recommendations is how they will be able to receive treatment if they have to leave work.
 There are also government ordinances that allow employees to take a paid or unpaid leave to receive healthcare services without the risk of losing their jobs.

 The Americans with Disabilities Act (ADA) allows people with physical and mental health impairments to take work leaves for receiving treatment.
 Under the Diagnostic and Statistical Manual of Mental Health Disorders (DSM-V), substance use disorders fall under the category of mental health problems.
 Thus, workers who received an EAP assessment indicating that they have an addiction problem can claim the ADA leave as well.